 Historians debate the extent to which the words of the Declaration of Independence reflect a well-considered political philosophy or whether they were essentially Jefferson’s rhetorical flourish.
 Whatever the case in 1776, generations of Americans have come to regard the Declaration as a nearly sacred text, providing the foundation of the relationship between American citizens and their government.

-The crucial section of the Declaration says: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
-That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.”
+The crucial section of the Declaration says: “We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain inalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness.
+That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed.”

 Each phrase is full of meaning:

-“Among these are life, liberty, and the pursuit of happiness” - The list is not exclusive, but it includes the essentials.
-Our Creator gives us life; and He gives us liberty; and He gives us the opportunity to pursue happiness as each individual defines it.
+The list is not exclusive, but it includes the essentials.
+Our Creator gives us life.
+He gives us liberty.
+And, He gives us the opportunity to pursue happiness as each individual defines it.
 Of course, the right to pursue happiness is not the same as the right to have happiness provided to you.
 Pursuit is active.
 It is something you do that requires effort.

 The Declaration provides us the philosophical underpinning of our citizens’ relationship with their government.
 The more practical framework of that limited government instituted to protect our Creator-given rights is provided by the Constitution.
 It is a written constitution with clear words that are available for all to read and understand, and those words trump any President or Supreme Court’s wishes and desires in dealing with the problems of the day.
 This written Constitution provides the basis for the rule of law – laws apply equally to all and no one is above or beyond its reach.